open-gamma-ray-astro/gamma-astro-data-formats/source/results/binned_likelihoods/index.rst

   components (e.g. when the spatial models are partially degenerate) can limit the utility of this approach.
-Although such correlations can be accounted for by profiling the corresponding nuisance parameters, the may result in unphysical background models with large bin-to-bin fluctuations in the model amplitude.
+Although such correlations can be accounted for by profiling the corresponding nuisance parameters, this may result in unphysical background models with large bin-to-bin fluctuations in the model amplitude.
 One technique to avoid this issue (see `2015PhRvD..91j2001B`_ and `2016PhRvD..93f2004C`_) is to apply a Gaussian prior that constrains